icevl/pm2-prom-client/README.md

 ```

 ## Usage

-In any process call metrics update methods:
+In any pm2 process call metrics update methods:

 ```typescript
 import metric from "pm2-prom-client"

 metric.incCounter("my_counter")
 metric.setGauge("my_gauge", 100)
 ```
-Run the process for metric serving
-Example:

-**ecosystem.config.js:**
+### Create a dedicated PM2 process that will consume and serving metrics from your applications

+*ecosystem.config.js*
 ```json
 {
   name: "Metric",